Palworld: Development

-Palworld is being developed and published by Pocketpair, an independent doujin soft company based in Shinagawa, Tokyo.
+Palworld is being developed and published by Pocketpair, an independent and doujin soft company based in Shinagawa, Tokyo.
 It is their second early access open world survival project, following Craftopia.
 Like it, it uses gameplay mechanics reminiscent of The Legend of Zelda: Breath of the Wild, but has added creature-collecting mechanics popularized by the Pokémon franchise.
 Pocketpair said that Pokémon was not one of their main inspirations.
 According to CEO Takuro Mizobe, the concept of Palworld is based on Ark: Survival Evolved, which also had monster companions in dinosaurs; the survival mechanics and in-game tasks were inspired by Rust.
 RimWorld was also cited as a major inspiration for the game.

 The game uses more original assets than Craftopia, which proved to be challenging for the team.
 Early in development, it was decided to move Palworld from Unity, which powered Pocketpair's earlier projects, to Unreal Engine 4, as they decided it was more suitable for heavier open-world games.
 It was first planned for release in 2022, but the deadline was extended to August 2023 as the scope of the project grew and the company hired more staff, and then once again to support dedicated servers on launch.
 When early access began, the game was estimated to be 60% complete.

 In total, the budget exceeded 1 billion yen, and the company hired over 40 additional employees.
 The game's character animator was hired, despite having no prior industry experience, after Takuro Mizobe reached out to a hobbyist animator on YouTube who had been uploading combat animation videos and Girls' Frontline fan content.
 The game's director applied during a Twitter recruitment run despite already lining up for a position at NetEase.
 The main character designer for the Pals was initially rejected during an October 2020 recruitment drive for illustrators, but was hired when she reapplied in February 2021.

+Development for Pal designs proceeded through a series of concept arts produced by artists, with voting on the submitted designs done via the platform Slack.
+Pals that did not make it through this voting process often had portions of them reworked or incorporated into other submitted Pal designs.
+One notable Pal that received acclaim among the Pocketpair staff was the Pal Sekhmet, who was initially introduced in the upcoming spin-off game Palfarm as a companion to the Pal Anubis.
+Sekhmet was later fully introduced into Palworld in the 1.0 update as a potential encounter in the game's desert regions.